abhiomkar/whois-home/README.md

 # Whois Home

 Get a notification on your iPhone/Android when someone enters or leaves your home.
 Currently running on my RasberryPi machine.
+This is just a prototype.

 ![](./screenshot.png)